Who Should Be Trustee of Your Revocable TrustJacksonville Estate Planning Attorneys Provide Answers

 - You’ll tap their rich sources of advice and referrals.
 They routinely provide advice on investment, tax, retirement and estate planning issues, and can refer you to estate planning attorneys and other qualified professionals as needed.

 - You’ll enjoy peace of mind.
 Knowing you have selected someone with experience and integrity to manage your financial affairs now and/or when you are no longer able to do so yourself can be very reassuring.
+A corporate trustee should be included in your consideration of who should be trustee of your revocable living trust.

 3. When would I use a corporate trustee?